ericcxie/htn24-frontend-challenge/README.md

 - Voice support
 - High-contrast UI option

-These features are crucial in ensuring that everyone is able to access the information easily.
+These features are crucial in ensuring that everyone can access the information easily.
 Some other features for the applications would include:

 - Filter events
 - Save events to custom lists